Rdshubham123/spam-email-detection/notebooks/README.md

-# 📧 Spam Email Detection using Machine Learning

-## 📌 Overview
-This project classifies SMS messages as Spam or Ham using NLP techniques.

-## 📊 Dataset
+## Notebooks
-SMS Spam Collection Dataset (Kaggle)

-## 🛠 Tools & Technologies
-- Python
-- Pandas, NumPy
-- Scikit-learn
-- TF-IDF
+This folder contains the Jupyter notebook used for building and evaluating the Spam Email Detection machine learning model.

+### Notebook Included
-- Naive Bayes
+- **spam_email_detection.ipynb**

-## 🔍 Methodology
-- Text preprocessing
+  - Data loading and preprocessing
-- TF-IDF vectorization
+  - Text vectorization using TF-IDF
-- Multinomial Naive Bayes model
+  - Model training using Multinomial Naive Bayes
-- Model evaluation using accuracy and confusion matrix
+  - Model evaluation with accuracy and confusion matrix

-## 📈 Results
-The model achieved **98% accuracy** on test data.

-## 📂 Project Structure
-spam-email-detection/

-├── notebooks/

-├── images/

-├── data/

-└── README.md
+Run the notebook from top to bottom to reproduce the results.